CodeWolfHound/C-Sharp-Scripts/README.md

-Some source code i use to make my code work for my unity game in development Much has left to be desired but constantly working at it every day after work in my own personal time.
+This is a collection of C# source code used to support my Unity 5 game currently in development.
+While there's still plenty of room for improvement, I’ve been steadily refining it each day after work in my personal time.